YOU ARE NO LONGER A SLAVE OF SIN

-The Scripture testifies, “For he who has died is freed from sin.”
+The Scripture states, “For he who has died is freed from sin.”
 (Rom.
 6:7 RSV).

 The death that we needed to experience in order to be free from sin is what Christ tasted or experienced for us on the cross (Rom.
 7:4-6, Heb.
 2:9).
 That is why Christ came and died in the likeness of our sinful flesh.
 He became a perfect substitute for us!

-Apostle Paul aptly attests to this truth in Romans 7:
+Apostle Paul aptly attests to this truth in his epistle to the Romans.

 4 Therefore, my brethren, you also have become dead to the law through the body of Christ, that you may be married to another–to Him who was raised from the dead, that we should bear fruit to God.